 - Wireless Access: Work is no longer a place, it’s an activity.
 Whether that spark of inspiration flares on the factory floor, in the canteen or at the far end of the warehouse, workers need the ability to capture it.
 So, employees increasingly need their workplace to effectively move around with them.
 A fast, reliable wireless connection isn’t a bonus.
 Ensuring business people are constantly connected – with or without wires – is a commercial necessity.

 - Multi-Device: As employees continue to communicate and collaborate with an ever-changing array of devices, so the challenges mount up.
-Companies can’t know every device people will choose to use in the workplace, yet the ability to allow people to “bring your own device” is a must – so IT infrastructure must be ready to support them when, where and how they want to work.
+Companies can’t know every device people will choose to use in the workplace, yet the ability to allow people to “bring your own device” is a must to reduce email stress at work – so IT infrastructure must be ready to support them when, where and how they want to work.

 - Consistent Experience Worldwide: People expect access to the same tools, technologies and standards of service wherever they happen to be in the world.
 That means building and supporting a unified global infrastructure so the company’s users can communicate in a variety of ways on a myriad of devices wherever they are in the world.